This post may contain affiliate links from which i can earn a commission

 When you feel tired your life can be negatively impacted.
 It may: render you unable to concentrate for any length of time, make the thought of any form of exercise the stuff of nightmares, be the cause of bad moods, anger and possibly even trigger anxiety.
 The reasons you may have menopausal fatigue are many.
 In this article I have listed the most common with solutions to help your get out of that menopausal slump.

-If you are suffering from fatigue your diet could be a contributing factor and is the easiest place to make changes to put you on the road to feeling more energised.
+Your diet could be a contributing factor and is an easy place to start to make changes to put you on the road to feeling more energised.

 Once home I felt so extremely exhausted I didn’t know where to put myself.
 It was difficult to raise myself from the couch which is not like me at all.
 As the day progressed I felt as if my body was going into shut-down.
 My joints ached and for some reason, my sinus was worse than ever.

 Not in any great quantity.
 A small piece of chocolate here, a couple of Maltesers there and some disgusting popcorn that called itself salted caramel but was the devil in disguise on account of the way it upset my stomach every time I went near it.

 Who doesn’t love a good bit of ripe camembert on that protein-rich platter for lunch and a couple of chunks to go with that red wine at night?

 My dairy consumption went up so much while we were away the local cheesemakers were rubbing their hands in glee.

 - Gastro bloating